microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/use-toolkit-with-react.md

 #### Templates

-All Microsoft Graph Toolkit components support [custom templates](../templates.md) which allow you to modify the content of a component. `mgt-react` allows you to leverage React for writing templates for Microsoft Graph Toolkit components.
+All Microsoft Graph Toolkit components support [custom templates](../templates.md), which allow you to modify the content of a component. `mgt-react` allows you to use React to write templates for Microsoft Graph Toolkit components.

 First, define a React component that uses the `MgtTemplateProps` object as its type of props, then use it as a child of the wrapped component.